bjorkstromm/martinbjorkstrom.com/input/posts/2018-10-15-dissecting-sf-mesh-vs-publish.md

   Successfully built 915e93d027a6
   Successfully tagged webfrontend:dev
 ```
-The above step solved solved the first issue for us, it created docker images for each service in the application.
+The above step solved the first issue for us, it created docker images for each service in the application.
 While we could have searched for all dockerfile's ourselves and run `docker build`, I find the MSBuild target a little more helpful.

 ## Push the docker images to an Azure Container Registry
 Next thing to do is to push our newly created docker images to a container registry.
 If you don't already have an Azure Container Registry, please follow the steps [here](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal) to create one and obtain the access keys (login server, username and password).
 Now, to push our local docker images to the Azure Container Registry, we'll just follow some of the examples found [here](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli).